Madeline Schizas: 2025–26 season: Milano Cortina Olympics

 In June, Schizas shared that she had intended to keep her The Lion King short program for the upcoming Olympic season but due to quoted fees being issued to her by The Walt Disney Company for clearance rights, she opted to have a new short program created.
 As a result, she decided to reuse her 2022–23 short program, Black Swan.

 Schizas opened her season by competing on the Challenger Series, finishing tenth at the 2025 CS Kinoshita Group Cup and winning bronze at the 2025 CS Denis Ten Memorial Challenge.
-She then went on to compete on the 2025–26 Grand Prix circuit, finishing ninth at 2025 Skate Canada International.